-- 1. The EU Centre's accounting officer shall send the provisional accounts for the financial year (year N) to the Commission's accounting officer and to the Court of Auditors by 1 March of the following financial year (year N + 1). - 2.
-The EU Centre shall send a report on the budgetary and financial management for year N to the European Parliament, the Council and the Court of Auditors by 31 March of year N + 1. - 3.
-The Commission's accounting officer shall send the EU Centre's provisional accounts for year N, consolidated with the Commission's accounts, to the Court of Auditors by 31 March of year N + 1. - 4.
+1a.The EU Centre's accounting officer shall also provide the required accounting information for consolidation purposes to the Commission's accounting officer, in the manner and format required by the latter by 1 March of year N + 1.

+- 2. The EU Centre shall send $\underline{a}$ the report on the budgetary and financial management for year N to the European Parliament, the Council, the Commission and the Court of Auditors by 31 March of year N + 1. - 3.
+The Commission's accounting officer shall send the EU Centre's provisional accounts for year N, consolidated with the Commission's accounts, to the Court of Auditors by 31 March of year N + 1.
+On receipt of the Court of Auditor's observations on the EU Centre's provisional accounts for year N, the EU Centre's accounting officer shall draw up the EU Centre's final accounts under his or her own responsibility.
+The Executive Director shall submit them to the Management Board for an opinion. - 4.
 The Management Board shall deliver an opinion on the EU Centre's final accounts for year N. - 5.
-The EU Centre's accounting officer shall, by 1 July of year N + 1, send the final accounts for year N to the European Parliament, the Council, the Commission, the Court of Auditors and national parliaments, together with the Management Board's opinion. - 6.
-The final accounts for year N shall be published in the Official Journal of the European Union by 15 November of year N + 1. - 7.
+The EU Centre's accounting officer shall, by 1 July of year N + 1, send the final accounts for year N to the European Parliament, the Council, the Commission, and the Court of Auditors and national parliaments, together with the Management Board's opinion. - 6.
+A link to the pages of the website containing $\underline{Tt}$ he final accounts of the EU Centre for year N shall be published in the Official Journal of the European Union by 15 November of year N + 1. - 7.
 The Executive Director shall send to the Court of Auditors, by 30 September of year N + 1, a reply to the observations made in its annual report.
-He or she shall also send the reply to the Management Board. - 8.
-The Executive Director shall submit to the European Parliament, at the latter's request, any information required for the smooth application of the discharge procedure for year N. - 9.
-On a recommendation from the Council acting by a qualified majority, the European Parliament shall, before 15 May of year N + 2, grant a discharge to the Executive Director in respect of the implementation of the budget for year N.
+He or she The Executive Director shall also send the this reply to the Management Board and to the Commission. - 8.
+The Executive Director shall submit to the European Parliament, at the latter's request, any information required for the smooth application of the discharge procedure for year N, in accordance with Article 261(3) of Regulation (EU, Euratom) 2018/1046 of the European Parliament and of the Council. - 9.
+On a recommendation from the Council acting by a qualified majority, the European Parliament shall, before 15 May of year N + 2, grant give a discharge to the Executive Director in respect of the implementation of the budget for year N.